raylene-gsa/technology-modernization-fund/_pages/funding.md

 ---

 This document is intended to provide agencies a framework and guidelines for repaying the Technology Modernization Fund (TMF).
-Questions regarding Repayment Guidelines should be directed to [ofcio@omb.eop.gov]{emailto:ofcio@omb.eop.gov}.
+Questions regarding Repayment Guidelines should be directed to [ofcio@omb.eop.gov](mailto:ofcio@omb.eop.gov).

 ## Overview: